Last Updated on March 22, 2022 by Grow with Bovees

 First, determine if the needles are brown due to disease or dehydration.

 The two most common types of diseases that cause evergreens to turn brown are root rot and rust.
-Root rot occurs when a fungus gets into the root system and travels throughout the tree.
-Root rot causes the wood of the tree to soften and weaken.
+Root system problems occur when a fungus gets into the root system and travels throughout the tree.
+It causes the wood of the tree to soften and weaken.

-If you have root rot, don’t panic.
-Root rot is often caused by too much water and not enough draining, so make sure not to water your evergreen for a few days to let the soil dry out.
+If you have root rot, don’t panic, it is often caused by too much water and not enough draining, so make sure not to water your evergreen for a few days to let the soil dry out.

 Touch the soil surrounding the root of the evergreen.
 If it is damp to the touch, it is still too wet.
 You will need it to be completely dry before restoring the roots.